 In 1919, shortly after Einstein’s theory of General Relativity predicted a very small effect, teams of scientists attempted to measure this effect during an eclipse seen in Africa and Brazil.
 The results made front-page headlines and catapulted Einstein to world-wide fame.
 The experiment is very difficult, and even after additional attempts as recently as 1973, the eclipse results have never been better than about 6%.
 With modern technology (an NP101is telescope provided by Tele Vue, a Microline ML8051CCD camera provided by Finger Lakes, and a tripod provided by Software Bisque), this historic experiment was repeated without an army of workers moving 6 tons of equipment to another continent.
 With astrometric advice from the US Naval Observatory and careful preparation, I set up in Wyoming to perform this experiment, the most difficult challenge of my career.
-I expect to complete the experiment with a precision of 2%.
+I completed the experiment with a precision of 3%.

 Results: Perfect focus, perfect exposures, perfect timing, perfect tracking, no wind, no clouds, excellent seeing.
 For the first time since 1919, everything worked as planned!

 May 14, 2018: The analysis is completed and published in Classical and Quantum Gravity.
 Result: L = 1.7512, in perfect agreement with the theoretical value.

 (Left) Don and Carol, next to equipment on custom base built by Steve Lang.
 (Center) My measured deflections, scaled 800x.
 (Right) Deflections Measured in1922, scaled 2250x.